ManuelNowack/t-SNE/README.md

 cmake --build build
 cd build/test && ctest
 ```
-View the test logs at `build/test/Testing/Temporary`, or by adding `--verbose` or `--output-on-failure` flag.
+View the test logs at `build/test/Testing/Temporary`, or by adding `--output-on-failure` flag.

 Tip: If you have CMake >=3.20 you can specify the `--test-dir` flag without the initial `cd` command.
 Otherwise go back to your previous directory with `cd -`.